Farmers' suicides in India: In popular culture

+One of the most acclaimed works is Nero's Guests, a first-person documentary that follows the journey of P. Sainath, Rural Affairs Editor at The Hindu, as he reports on the alarming cases of farmer suicides in the Vidarbha and Marathwada regions of Maharashtra.
+His investigative reporting drew immediate attention from the government, prompting a visit to the affected areas by the Prime Minister.

-The 2008 film Summer 2007 by producer Atul Pandey, focused on the issue of farmer suicides in Maharashtra's Vidarbha region, as did the 2010s Bollywood films Kissan and Peepli Live, and 2014 Tamil film Kaththi.
+The 2008 film Summer 2007 by producer Atul Pandey, focused on the issue of farmer suicides in Maharashtra's Vidarbha region, as did the 2010s Bollywood films Kissan and Peepli Live, Jawan (2023) and the 2014 Tamil film Kaththi.
 Prior to this The Dying Fields, a documentary directed by Fred de Sam Lazaro was aired in August 2007 on Wide Angle (TV series).
 The 2010 award-winning film Jhing Chik Jhing is based around the emotive issue of farmer suicides in Maharashtra.
 It looks at how the farmer has very little in his control and looks at the impact of indebtedness on his family.
-Mitti, a movie by Anshul Sinha released in 2018 showcased the agrarian crisis and its possible solutions.
+Mitti: Back to the Roots, a movie by Anshul Sinha released in 2018 showcased the agrarian crisis and its possible solutions.

 In 2009, the International Museum of Women included an examination of the impact of farmers' suicides on the lives of the farmers' wives and children in their exhibition Economica: Women and the Global Economy.
 Their slideshow "Growing Debt" and accompanying essay by curator Masum Momaya entitled "Money of Her Own" showed how many widows were left with the burden of their husbands' debts, and were forced to work as indentured servants to repay the debt.
 The widows were also unlikely to remarry because other men in the community were unwilling to take on the widows' debts for themselves.